AlasdairF/Custom/README.md

 Write a uint64 value:

      v := uint64(1000000000000000)
-     w.Write48(v)
+     w.Write64(v)

-Write a variable uint64, this will always use 1 byte more than the minimum number of bytes that can be used to encode the integer:
+Write a variable uint64, this will always use 1 byte more than the minimum number of bytes that can be used to encode the integer, i.e. between 2 - 9 bytes depending on the integer.

      v := uint64(1000)
      w.Write64Variable(v)